tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Disputes.md

 * **Amount does not match**: the charge to the credit card does not match with the value of the purchase.
 * **Not reported by the entity**: the bank or processing network initiates a dispute process without a specific reason.

-As not all the financial entities use the same mechanisms to notify a dispute; therefore, PayU cannot guarantee that you can always know the reasons of the dispute.
+Not all the financial entities use the same mechanisms to notify a dispute; therefore, PayU cannot guarantee that you can always know the reasons of the dispute.

 {{% alert title="Attention" color="warning"%}}